-Note: Data reflect undergraduate enrollment in public colleges-including 19 California Community Colleges (CCC), 5 California State Universities (CSU), and the University of California, Los Angeles (UC)-located in Los Angeles County for the 2023 reporting year.
+Data reflect undergraduate enrollment in public colleges-including 19 California Community Colleges (CCC), 5 California State Universities (CSU), and the University of California, Los Angeles (UC)-located in Los Angeles County for the 2023 reporting year.

-$\textit{Source}: \text{U.S. Department of Education, National Center for Education Statistics.} \ (2023). \ \textit{Integrated}$ Postsecondary Education Data System (IPEDS), 12-month unduplicated headcount by race/ethnicity, gender, level, and degree/certificate-seeking status of student [Custom data table]. https://nces.ed.gov/ipeds/use-the-data.
+Source: U.S. Department of Education, National Center for Education Statistics, (2023), Integrated Postsecondary Education Data System (IPEDS), 12-month unduplicated headcount by race/ethnicity, gender, level, and degree/certificate-seeking status of student [Custom data table]. https://nces.ed.gov/ipeds/use-the-data.

-As such, leaders in LA County must commit to building a just and equitable education system.
+In this context, leaders in LA County must commit to building a just and equitable education system.
 This will require urgent action, courageous leadership, and a willingness to confront the systems that have historically marginalized students of color.

 At EdTrust-West, we believe every student in LA County deserves access to high-quality educational opportunities that prepare them for college, career, and a future of their choosing.
-In this pivotal moment, we remain unwavering in our commitment to advancing
+In this pivotal moment, we remain unwavering in our commitment to advancing racial justice.

-The vision that follows calls for bold leadership and systemic change.
+The vision that follows calls for courageous leadership and systemic change.
 It offers concrete actions education leaders must take to ensure every student thrives.
-We stand ready to partner with communities, educators, and local and state leaders to bring this vision to life because the time for bold action is now.
+We stand ready to partner with communities, educators, and local and state leaders to bring this vision to life-one rooted in bold leadership, a diverse teaching workforce, expanded college access, and race-conscious policies.
+The time for decisive action is now.